 Much time and attention was spent in making ARC a home-from-home, a sanctuary for those affected by cancer, providing a safe space where the individual is cared for according to their needs.
 The supportive atmosphere and incredible warmth radiates from the instant a person walks through the door.

 Over the years, the service has developed significantly and the range of supports offered has increased.
 A second centre was opened in November 2009 in close proximity to St. James’s Hospital in Dublin 8.
-Based on client demand, a new service will open in 2019 in a third location close to St. Vincent’s Hospital which will continue ARC’s Cancer Support Services in close proximity to the hospital’s Cancer Centre of Excellence.
+Based on client demand, a new service opened in early 2020 in a third location close to St. Vincent’s Hospital which will continue ARC’s Cancer Support Services in close proximity to the hospital’s Cancer Centre of Excellence.